pc2/StencilStream/docs/Installation.md

 This guide walks you through setting up **StencilStream** on your system.
 Please note that backend availability depends on your hardware.

-> ⚠️ The framework is supported on the [Noctua 2](https://pc2.uni-paderborn.de/de/systems-and-services/noctua-2) supercomputer but can also be used on other systems.
-However, we cannot guarantee seamless operation elsewhere without adaptation.
+> ⚠️ The **framework** is supported on the [Noctua 2](https://pc2.uni-paderborn.de/de/systems-and-services/noctua-2) supercomputer but can also be used on other systems.
+We cannot guarantee seamless operation on other systems without adaptation.

 ### 🖥️ Platform Support